Selena Gomez Spotted On Film Set With Rumored Boyfriend, Caleb Stevens

 On Thursday, July 12, the 25-year-old brought her rumored new boyfriend, 18-year-old Caleb Stevens, with her to the Fleischmanns, New York, set of her new movie, The Dead Don’t Die, according to TMZ.

-In the pictures from the film’s set obtained by TMZ, Gomez is wearing an orange t-shirt with both of the standard sex symbols for male and female in the upper left corner, denim short-shorts, and fuzzy slippers.
+In the pictures from the film’s set obtained by TMZ, Gomez is wearing an orange T-shirt with both of the standard sex symbols for male and female in the upper left corner, denim short-shorts, and fuzzy slippers.

-Meanwhile, Caleb is wearing a gray t-shirt, black athletic shorts with a gray stripe down the side, Puma socks (a brand that Gomez serves as an ambassador for), and dirty sneakers.
+Meanwhile, Caleb is wearing a gray T-shirt, black athletic shorts with a gray stripe down the side, Puma socks (a brand that Gomez serves as an ambassador for), and dirty sneakers.

-The Daily Mail reported that the two were first spotted together in May at a California Taylor Swift concert.
+The Daily Mail reported that the two were first spotted together in May at a Taylor Swift concert in California.

 They were then spotted together again, in New York City, last weekend, according to another Daily Mail report.